jvfd3/TabletopCards/Files/Eruma/readme.md

 ### How to Move a Card

 Spend 1 Action Point to move a face-up card to an empty adjacent position.
-Cards cannot move diagonally or move to your opponent’s Zones.
+Cards cannot move diagonally or move to your opponent's Zones.

 ### How to Attack Cards

 Spend 1 Action Point to use a face-up card to attack an adjacent face-up card.
-The attacking card moves to the attacked card’s position like a chess piece.
+The attacking card moves to the attacked card's position like a chess piece.
 The attacker kills its target and remains in the Playfield.
 Dead cards are sent to the Graveyard.
 Cards cannot attack diagonally or attack face-down cards.

-- **Assassin Skill**: An Assassin card kills any card that attacks it, unless it’s another assassin.
+- **Assassin Skill**: An Assassin card kills any card that attacks it, unless it's another assassin.
 The attacking assassin has priority and kills the attacked one.

 ### How to Steal a Treasure